 • Jacob Rix, Omaha, Nebraska

 Early in the week, the group visited a variety of farms specializing in poultry, organic grain and produce, trees and shrubs.
 The leadership team then spent time in Washington, D.C. and toured U.S. national monuments and visited with USDA Undersecretary Greg Ibach.
 As the week progressed, the group participated in Corn Congress, a multi-day policy development event organized by the National Corn Growers Association.
-During Corn Congress, participants had time to meet with Nebraska’s congressional leaders and national agribusinesses, such as the U.S. Grains Council, the American Farm Bureau and Growth Energy.
+During Corn Congress, participants had time to meet with Nebraska’s congressional leaders and national agribusinesses, such as the U.S. Grains & BioProducts Council, the American Farm Bureau and Growth Energy.

 “Nebraska agriculture has always been a part of my life, but I never fully understood how national issues and policy development can impact local farmers,” said Courtney Nelson, a sophomore agricultural engineering student at the University of Nebraska-Lincoln.
 “By attending Nebraska Corn’s leadership program, I have a greater knowledge of the magnitude of how policy impacts farming in the Midwest and across the country.”